Al-Qushayri: Influence

 Sufi master throughout his Risala.
-Daqqaq was instrumental in introducing Qushayri to another outstanding Sufi authority of Khurasan, Muhammad bin Husayn al-Sulami, who is quoted on almost every page of the Risala.
+Daqqaq was instrumental in introducing Qushayri to another outstanding Sufi authority of Khurasan, al-Sulami, who is quoted on almost every page of the Risala.
 It has sections where al-Qushayrī discusses the creed of the Sufis, mentions important and influential Sufis from the past, and establishes fundamentals of Sufi terminology, giving his own interpretation of those Sufi terms.
 Al-Qushayrī finally goes through specific practices of Sufism and the techniques of those practices.
 This text has been used by many Sufi saints in later times as a standard, as is obvious from the many translations into numerous languages.

+Legacy

+Abd al-Ghafir al-Farsi said about his grandfather (Al-Qushayri):

+Abu al-Hasan al-Bakhirzi, the author of the book Dimyah al-Qasr, said about him:

+Shaykh Amin considers Imam al-Qushayri's work to be an inspiration to the better-known work of Al-Ghazali:

+Works

+Among Imam al-Qushayri's writings besides al-Risala al-Qushayriyya and Laṭā'if al-Isharat bi-Tafsīr al-Qur'an include the following: